 6:15 AM.
 Day 17.

 Jae-min waited.
-The snowmobile carved through a frozen intersection, skis grinding against ice.
+The Yamaha carved through a frozen intersection, skis grinding against ice.

 "Shipping magnate.
 Third generation.
 His grandfather started with one boat in Manila Bay in the nineteen-fifties.
 By the time Aldrich inherited the company, it was the largest container shipping operation in Southeast Asia.
 Three hundred vessels.
-Ports in fourteen countries."
+Ports in fourteen countries," the informant said, voice flat,

 The informant paused.
 Adjusted his grip on the handlebars.